 -Student should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.
 This scholarship seeks to support individuals who, following completion of their supported studies, will go on to actively engage in the chosen fields

-Number of award(s): Up to 16 scholarships are awarded.
+Number of award(s): Up to 16 opportunities are awarded.

 Duration of award(s): Awards are made for the full duration of your fee liability for the agreed course.